In some circumstances rent payments can be made from your universal credit direct to your landlord.

 - are already in debt

 You should also tell the adviser if you have any learning difficulties or drug or alcohol problems that could make it more difficult for you to pay the rent yourself.

 Jobcentre Plus will look at your circumstances.
 It could decide that the housing costs part of your universal credit can be paid direct to your landlord.
-It could offer you budgeting support instead.
+It could offer you budgeting support or money advice instead.

 If you have two months’ rent arrears

 Jobcentre Plus should take steps to help you to avoid losing your home through rent arrears.

 Your landlord can complete a UC47 form to request: